Initial for ITV1, 18 June 2007 to 18 December 2009 (288 episodes in 6 series)

 A special episode on 14 March 2008 (the day Jasper Carrott turned 63) brought together four former victims of the Steal ball from the first series and gave them a second chance to play the game: Chloe (22 June 2007), Stephen (16 July 2007), Sarah (2 July 2007) and Darren (12 July 2007).
 At the show's climax, Sarah stole £100,150 from Stephen and became (somewhat ironically) the show's biggest winner to date.
 Sarah had previously appeared in a team of Accountants on series 2 of Codex - in the very same top, incidentally.

 From 25 February 2008 to 13 February 2009, the show was sponsored by ITV Bingo (powered by Party Gaming) - except in Northern and Central Scotland, where it was sponsored by STV Bingo (powered by 888.com, if you must know).
-Now the show is sponsored by Carpetright (starting from 2 November 2009).
+From 2 November 2009 to 18 December 2009, the show was sponsored by Carpetright.